Making Love work between two Transgender Women

 However, they’re not without challenges, including:

-Common Challenges for Transsexual Women Dating other Transgender Women
+Common Challenges of Transsexual Women Dating Other Transgender Women

 Where You’re at with Transition

 The most common barrier to potential trans-trans unions is the difference of where each girl is at in her trans-evolution.

 Lots of trans-lesbian type newer gals - just having started hormones and feeling quite feminine - will reach out / hit upon much more established transsexual women.
 That attention is often not returned - regardless of potential physical attraction.